ZackJorquera/petsc-rs/CONTRIBUTING.md

 - [ ] do `https://petsc.org/release/docs/manualpages/DMPLEX/DMPlexSetClosurePermutationTensor.html`
 - [ ] should the examples be in `src/` folders or should we put them in the root with the `Cargo.toml`.
 Or should they just all be in examples/ so that cargo build --examples works.
 - [ ] Add a proc macro or something that does the same thing as PetscFunctionBeginUser and PetscFunctionReturn.
 Or incorporate this into the try `?` operator
-- [ ] For almost every closure, we take a `FnMut` but this might not always be correct.
-I think we should take `Fn`s.
-This is because the method that calls the fn might not take `&mut self`, but some do.
-Look at how MatShell works, I think that is correct.
 - [ ] add `DMPlexInsertBoundaryValues`
 - [ ] Generate code for types like DMBoundaryType, right now we manually write the impls for it.
 - [ ] Generate FromStr for some of the generated enums
 - [x] Move the `boundary_trampoline_data` from DM to DS also move all methods to the DS and have wrapper ones replace existing ones.
 This should be easy-ish, look at KSP::set_operators and how it calls PC::set_operators.
-- [ ] when we take a file path as an input we should probably take an `AsRef<Path>`, for the `PetscBuilder::file` we might want to separate the ':yaml' thing from the file path, at least as far as the caller is concerned.
+- [x] when we take a file path as an input we should probably take an `AsRef<Path>`, for the `PetscBuilder::file` we might want to separate the ':yaml' thing from the file path, at least as far as the caller is concerned.
 - [ ] in a lot of the doc test examples we use `set_from_options` and other stuff from the options database.
 This is a problem because the test relies on the options being specific values.
 We should instead manually set the values.
 Using the options database in the full examples should be fine though.
 - [ ] Some functions return `Rc`s to inner types, but maybe shouldn't.
 Unless we store it as an Rc, then it's probably fine.
 - [ ] Should `get_local_vector` take `&mut self`.
 This is because it does mutate the DM a little, however, it might also be possible to just use some interior mutability construct.
 Or maybe we store the `localin`/`localout` array in the rust side as a slice and put a RefCell around that.
 Or maybe it doesn't even have to be around the arrays and could be a different variable that acts as a mutability lock handled all internally, but at this point, it would be useless as it is already safe.
 Or maybe we just make it take `&mut self` and also return `&self`/`&mut self` you aren't locked out of doing anything because of the lifetime in `BorrowVector`.
 IDK what to do here, as it seems like it is fine already, but it also doesn't seem fine.